 Goals of Physical Therapy for Paraplegia

-Three major factors that influence neuroplasticity include:
+There are three major factors that influence neuroplasticity:

-Physical Therapy Exercises for Paraplegics
+Physical Therapy Exercises for Paraplegia

 Passive Range of Motion Exercises

 Even if you have no motor control in your legs, individuals with paraplegia can benefit from physical therapy.
 Physical therapy for those with severe paraplegia typically involves practicing passive range of motion exercises.